Jehovah's Witnesses: Disciplinary action

 The practice of shunning may serve to deter other members from dissident behavior.
 Shunning also helps maintain a "uniformity of belief".
 Shunned individuals may experience suicidal ideation and often struggle with feelings of low self esteem, shame, and guilt.
-Former members may experience significant mental distress as a result of being shunned and some seek reinstatement to keep contact with their friends and family.
+Former members may experience significant mental distress as a result of being shunned and some seek reinstatement to maintain contact with their friends and family.
 Former members may also experience ambiguous loss or panic attacks.
 Expelled individuals may eventually be reinstated to the congregation if deemed repentant by congregation elders, and some seek reinstatement to maintain contact with their friends and family.
 Reinstatement can be a long process, which may be mentally and emotionally draining.
 Funerals for expelled members may not be performed at Kingdom Halls.

 Baptized children are also subject to the same moral standards and consequences for failing to comply.
 They are allowed to stay with their families until reaching the age of majority.
 Jehovah's Witnesses lost state funding as a religious community in Norway because of its shunning policy, with the country concluding that shunning, particularly of children, constitutes psychological violence.
 Subsequently, the group made some changes to its shunning policy in 2024; individuals may offer "simple greetings" to shunned members instead of completely avoiding them if the individual is not deemed to be an apostate.
 As of 2024, two elders may have a more informal meeting with a minor who is considered to have committed a "serious sin" along with his or her parents before deciding whether a formal committee meeting is required.
 Parents are also no longer prohibited from attending judicial committees with minors.